• Skip to primary navigation

 Ingredients

-This recipe uses easy-to-find ingredients, but I've also listed some alternatives.
+This recipe uses easy-to-find ingredients, but I've also listed a few alternatives.
 See the recipe card for details on quantities.

 • Onions: Use a white or yellow onion